dominikmayer/JGivenGherkin/README.md

 ## Limitations

 - English language only.
-- Only features with one scenario are properly supported.
 - Only one variable per line.
 - The string variable has to be the last element in the line.